csusbdt/201-2013-fall/GIT.md

 Paste the clipboard contents into an email and send to dturner@csusb.edu with your name and student id.

+### From Linux

+You should try to follow the procedure described above for Linux computers in JB 359.

+If you are receiving the message _Agent admitted failure to sign using the key_, then try running ssh-add to load your keys into the SSH agent.

+    ssh-add

 ### Multiple computers

 If you want to interact with git from more than one machine,